rumashie/Database_Management_Project/README.md

 ## Additional Notes

 - This project serves as an educational and practical exploration of database management principles.
+To access the full slideshow presentation, navigate to the `slideshow` directory in this repository.